All articles

 A practical guide to fire risk assessments for UK holiday let and self-catering property owners — what the law requires, what to assess, and how FRASafe makes compliance straightforward.

-The Regulatory Reform (Fire Safety) Order 2005 applies to all non-domestic premises — and a holiday let is non-domestic whenever paying guests are staying in it.
-The RRO requires the “responsible person” (the owner, or a managing agent where one exists) to carry out a suitable and sufficient fire risk assessment, implement appropriate fire safety measures, and keep the assessment up to date.
+The Regulatory Reform (Fire Safety) Order 2005 — the RRO 2005 — applies to all non-domestic premises.
+A holiday let is non-domestic whenever paying guests are staying in it.
+The RRO requires the "responsible person" (the owner, or a managing agent where one exists) to carry out a suitable and sufficient fire risk assessment, put appropriate fire safety measures in place, and keep the assessment up to date.

-Why Holiday Let FRAs Are Different from HMO Assessments
+Why Holiday Let Assessments Are Different from HMO Assessments

-• Guests cannot be expected to know where exits are or how to operate them
+• Guests can't be expected to know where exits are or how to operate them without being told

-• Guests may not recognise the sound of the alarm system or know it is interconnected
+• Guests may not recognise the sound of an alarm system they've never heard before

-• Guests may introduce ignition risks the host cannot control — candles, portable heaters, BBQs
+• Guests may bring ignition risks you can't control — candles, portable heaters, BBQs on the terrace

-• The property may be unoccupied between stays, with maintenance issues going unnoticed
+• The property may be empty between stays, with maintenance issues going unnoticed until the next guests arrive

-These factors mean that a holiday let assessment must specifically address guest communication, alarm grade and coverage, and the adequacy of escape routes for people who do not know the building.
+A proper holiday let assessment specifically addresses guest communication, alarm grade and coverage, and whether escape routes work for people who don't know the building.

 Module 1: Premises Profile

-The assessment begins by recording the physical characteristics of the property: building age and construction type, number of storeys, maximum guest capacity, and whether any bedroom is an inner room (accessible only through another room).
+The assessment starts by recording the physical basics: building age and construction type, number of storeys, maximum guest capacity, and whether any bedroom is an inner room — meaning it can only be reached by going through another room.
 Inner rooms above ground floor are prohibited for sleeping accommodation.
+If your property has one, that needs sorting before guests stay.

-Properties with external cladding, EIFS, or timber balconies require a separate specialist external wall appraisal under PAS 9980 — the holiday let FRA does not replace this.
+Properties with external cladding, EIFS, or timber balconies need a separate specialist external wall appraisal under PAS 9980.
+A holiday let FRA doesn't replace that.

 Module 2: Fire Hazards

-• Electrical installation — a valid EICR (every 5 years) and no overloaded sockets or trailing leads.
-Guest appliances should be inspected periodically.
+• Electrical installation — a valid Electrical Installation Condition Report (EICR), carried out every five years, and no overloaded sockets or trailing extension leads.

-• Wood burners and open fires — the highest single-risk feature in holiday lets.
-A CO alarm in the same room is legally required.
-Chimneys must be swept annually and a sweep certificate retained.
+• Wood burners and open fires — the single highest-risk feature in most holiday lets.
+A CO alarm is legally required in the same room.
+Chimneys must be swept annually, and you need to keep the sweep certificate.

-• BBQs and fire pits — must be positioned at least 3 metres from the building, with written guest instructions and safe fuel storage.
+• BBQs and fire pits — positioned at least 3 metres from the building, with written instructions for guests and safe fuel storage.

-• Candles and naked flames — a written policy must be communicated to guests; ideally candles are prohibited entirely in the letting terms.
+• Candles and naked flames — a written policy must be communicated to guests.
+Ideally, candles are prohibited entirely in your letting terms.

-• Furniture compliance — every piece of upholstered furniture must comply with the Furniture and Furnishings (Fire)(Safety) Regulations 1988 and bear the required label.
-This is a criminal offence if not met.
+• Furniture compliance — every piece of upholstered furniture must comply with the Furniture and Furnishings (Fire)(Safety) Regulations 1988 and carry the required label.
+Providing non-compliant furniture is a criminal offence.

-The detection requirements for holiday lets are higher than for owner-occupied or long-term tenanted properties:
+The detection requirements for holiday lets are higher than for owner-occupied or long-term tenanted properties.
+Here's what's required:

 • Heat alarms in the kitchen and any utility room